Tuesday, December 9, 2008

 The Word Tsunami:

-Japanese word meaning "harbor wave."
+The word tsunami comes from the Japanese word meaning "harbor wave."
 Tsunamis are sometimes incorrectly called "tidal waves" -- tsunamis are not caused by the tides (tides are caused by the gravitational force of the moon on the sea).
 Regular waves are caused by the wind.

 The Development of a Tsunami: